FAQs - Medical Education Unit

 What are the terms and conditions of rural employment?

 All employees of WACHS are appointed under an award which stipulates the basic conditions of your job.
 Some sites may provide rural and remote specific allowances in which you can access relocation assistance, salary packaging options, accommodation allowances and other incentives.
-Check the DOH Awards and Agreements Website for the relevant award.
+Check the DOH Awards and Agreements website for the relevant award.

 How do three-year contracts work in WA Health?